Tickets

 Contents

-1871: Under the supervision of German architect Paul Walloy, the Reichstag’s construction begins following the unification of Germany under the German Empire.
+1871: Under the supervision of German architect Paul Wallot, the Reichstag building construction started following the unification of Germany under the German Empire.

 1894: The Reichstag building’s construction is completed and it’s inaugurated.